rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 add the flag ``--qc-extract``.

-Options for trimming with Cutadapt
+Align option: Trimming reads with Cutadapt
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 By default, each FASTQ file and pair of mated FASTQ files is trimmed for adapters and low-quality bases using `Cutadapt`_.
-To disable adapter trimming, add the flag ``--no-cut``.
+To disable trimming, add the flag ``--no-cut``.

-Adapter trimming
+How to trim adapter sequences
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 By default, SEISMIC-RNA uses the standard, minimal adapter sequences for